Chaixanya/Calistrax/README.md

 ## Why I built it

-I wanted to build something around a topic I actually enjoy while also getting more hands-on experience with frontend development.
+Calisthenics has been a big part of my interests for a while, and I wanted to build something around it instead of making another project just for the sake of having one.

+While learning different skills, I started noticing how much goes into progressing from one movement to another — strength, technique, prerequisites, and a lot of patience.

+Calistrax is my attempt to put that progression into a simple and structured format, while also using it as a way to improve my frontend development skills.

-Calistrax started as a simple HTML/CSS/JavaScript project, but the goal is to eventually take the idea further as I learn more technologies.
+It started as a small HTML, CSS and JavaScript project, but I plan to keep building on the idea as I learn more.
 ## What's next

 Some things I may explore in future versions: